 - Ask the requestor to put their insurance requirements in writing.

-- Send a written request to Risk Management in the Office of Human Resources including: full name and address of the requestor, reason that the certificate is required to (a copy of the contract can be submitted for this purpose), mailing or other handling instructions, i.e., where the certificate should be sent.
+- Send a written request to the Finance Office (SLCFinance@sarahlawrence.edu) including: full name and address of the requestor, reason that the certificate is required to (a copy of the contract can be submitted for this purpose), mailing or other handling instructions, i.e., where the certificate should be sent.

 - On occasion the insurer may request additional information about the property, activity or event involved.